Jimmy-Zhang13798/my_study_about_sensor_fusion/README.md

     - follow the teacher's instruction to use the the KD_tree , Euclidean Clustering algorithm from PCL library to cluster obstacles.
     - understand and write my own KD_tree and Euclidean Clustering algorithm, and run it successfully to cluster obstacles.
 4. Other stuff:
-    - Get more familiar with PCL library,like downsampling, Voxel grid filtering,Region of interest (ROI) filtering, stream PCD, add bounding boxes around the clusters, etc
+    - Get more familiar with PCL library,like downsampling, Voxel grid filtering, Region of interest (ROI) filtering, stream PCD, add bounding boxes around the clusters, etc
     - download real PCD files to play and try my own algorithm, and see a lot of difference in real situation.